 West Columbia is a very small city located in the state of Texas.
 With a population of 3,935 people and two constituent neighborhoods, West Columbia is the 419th largest community in Texas.

-West Columbia is a blue-collar town, with 35.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, West Columbia is a city of sales and office workers, managers, and construction workers and builders.
-There are especially a lot of people living in West Columbia who work in office and administrative support (14.02%), management occupations (13.96%), and sales jobs (11.11%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Columbia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, West Columbia is a city of sales and office workers, managers, and service providers.
+There are especially a lot of people living in West Columbia who work in management occupations (15.02%), office and administrative support (10.71%), and sales jobs (10.30%).

-West Columbia is a very ethnically-diverse city.
+West Columbia is an extremely ethnically-diverse city.
 The people who call West Columbia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Columbia residents report their race to be White, followed by Black or African-American.
 West Columbia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.48% of the city’s residents.
+People of Hispanic or Latino origin account for 23.35% of the city’s residents.
 Important ancestries of people in West Columbia include Irish, English, Czech, and French .